Shake, Rattle & Roll X: "Emergency"

 At night, Jay and Dennis travel along a dark highway, accidentally running over a pregnant woman crossing the street.
 They immediately rush her to the hospital.

-Other people in the ER were: a gay man named Julius who thinks he has a fever, an English-speaker named Eric who keeps complaining about the hospital's defective apparatus and a badly injured man who immediately recognizes the woman.
+Other people in the ER were: a gay man named Julius who thinks he has a fever, an English-speaker named Ehrick who keeps complaining about the hospital's defective apparatus and a badly injured man who immediately recognizes the woman.
 He attempts to swipe her with his whip but soon dies.

 Hospital radiologist Sarah examines the woman using an ultrasound scanner.
 During the examination, an eerie sound wails through the air.
 They discover that the infant died while inside the woman's womb.
 Meanwhile, Sarah goes to the bathroom where it is revealed that she is pregnant.

 The woman is transferred into an isolation room.
 The hospital's administrator, Dr. Ignacio becomes skeptical about the true nature of the woman.
 They speculate that she might not be human, so he promotes this idea which enrages Sarah.

 Back in the isolation room, the woman dreams of the man who tried to kill her.
 She gives out a very shrill cry that proves she is not human but an aswang.
 Together with her husband, who is also an aswang, and their race, they invade the hospital.
 Dr. Ignacio is the first to be killed by the aswang husband.

-Jay, Sarah and the others evacuate to the upper floors as the aswangs, break in, killing patients including Julius and Erick.
+Jay, Sarah and the others evacuate to the upper floors as the aswangs, break in, killing patients including Julius and Ehrick.
 The others hide in the stock room while Jay rescues a young girl from the aswang wife.

 Sarah and Jay are trapped in a locked corridor, with the beasts in pursuit.
 They use a defibrillator to electrocute the aswangs.
-Meanwhile, the hospital chaplain, Father Miguel and Dennis are running for the water tank.
+Meanwhile, the hospital chaplain, Father Miguel, and Dennis are running for the water tank.
 Jay confesses to Sarah he still loves her and Sarah reveals that she is pregnant.

 The monsters turn into more powerful creatures and launch their final attack.
 Father Miguel, meanwhile, blesses the water in the tank with holy water.
 While Jay is being attacked by the creatures, Sarah uses a fire-lit broom to activate the fire sprinkler system to destroy the aswangs.
 At the end, it is revealed that the baby was on the hospital's rooftop, thus avoiding getting soaked in holy water.
-It opens its eyes and unleash its final scare to the viewer.
+It opens its eyes and unleashes its final scare at the viewer.